wlonk/arcadia/appendices/spells.rst

 --------------------------

-Until the next dawn or dusk, the magician or one they touch simply passes from view.
+Until the next dawn or dusk, the magician or one they touch simply passes from view while standing still.
 Only the most observant may notice that something is afoot.

 Journeyman: Assume the form of shadow
 -------------------------------------